vpc-ccg/calib/README.md

 ## Prerequisites

-Calib read clustering is implemented in C++11 and has been tested on Linux operating system.
-We compiled Calib and the other tools using GCC 5.2, but earlier versions supporting C++11 should work.

 ### Simulation Prerequisites
 The simulatation module of Calib is implemented in Python 3 and requires that the following Python packages to be installed and importable: